carlosgub/PiggyBank/README.md

   password = System.getenv("G_TOKEN")
 }
 ```
-If you don't know how configure this, you can read this [article](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry)
+If you don't know how configure your token, you can read this [article](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry)

 #### Contributing